-This type belt is always tight on the pulleys.
+Tensioned – This type of belt is always tight on the pulleys.

-This type belt setup is slack on the pulleys until you engage the blades.
+Un-Tensioned – This type of belt setup is slack on the pulleys until you engage the blades.

 What Deck Type?

-Timed deck has a tooted belt which can break or slip out of time.
+Timed – Timed deck has a toothed belt that can break or slip out of time.
 Timing the blades allows them to overlap.

 Measuring The Belt

-Check under the hood of your mower, you may get lucky with a part number sticker, but be cautious with the Husqvarna labelling, they are often wrong belt part numbers.
+Markings – Check under the hood of your mower, you may get lucky with a part number sticker, but be cautious with the Husqvarna labeling, they are often wrong belt part numbers.